Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

 In the present work we consider $\bT$-equivariant versions $mC_y^\bT$ and $T_{y*}^\bT:=\td_*^\bT \circ mC_y^\bT$ of the motivic Chern and, resp., Hirzebruch characteristic classes of \cite{BSY}, and we extend the formulae from \cite{MS1, MS2} to the equivariant setting.
 Such constructions and results are first discussed in Section \ref{sec:3}.
 The proofs given in Section \ref{sec:3} are based on the Cox construction and the equivariant Lefschetz-Riemann-Roch theorem of Edidin-Graham \cite{EG}, and they resemble those of \cite{MS1,MS2}, up to some technical modifications dictated by the equivariant context.
 Alternative proofs of all these results are given in Section \ref{reprloc} via localization at the torus fixed points.
+Here we restrict ourselves for simplicity to the toric context, although many results hold in greater generality and have a long history.
+We refer to Baum-Fulton-Quart \cite{BFQ} for the equivariant Lefschetz-Riemann-Roch theorem for finite group actions, and to Goresky-MacPherson-Kottwitz \cite{GKM} for a review of the localization at torus fixed points.
+General versions of these localization results can be found in Anderson-Fulton \cite{AF}[Sections 5, 7 and 17] for equivariant (co)homology, Brion \cite{Br2}[Cor.2, Sec.2.3] for equivariant Chow groups, and Thomason \cite{Th}[Thm.2.1] for equivariant algebraic K-theory.

-Furthermore, we elaborate on the relation (cf. also \cite{BrV2}) between the equivariant toric geometry via the (equivariant) Hirzebruch-Riemann-Roch (abbreviated HRR for short) and Euler-Maclaurin type formulae for simple lattice polytopes (corresponding to simplicial toric varieties), fitting into the following picture:
+Furthermore, we explain the relation (cf. also \cite{BrV2}) between the equivariant toric geometry via the (equivariant) Hirzebruch-Riemann-Roch (abbreviated HRR for short) and Euler-Maclaurin type formulae for simple lattice polytopes (corresponding to projective simplicial toric varieties), fitting into the following diagram:

 with $D_P$ the $\bT$-invariant ample Cartier divisor associated to the simple lattice polytope $P$.